klavinslab/aquaverse/docs/aquarium_development/index.md

 # Aquarium Development Guide

-These guidelines are intended for those working directly on Aquarium, though some details are shared with protocol development.
+These guidelines are intended for those working directly on Aquarium.

 ---

 ## Getting Started

+Follow the Aquarium
+<a href="#" onclick="select('Getting Started','Installation')">installation</a>
-Follow the Aquarium [installation]({{ site.baseurl }}{% link _docs/installation/index.md %}) instructions to get a local copy of the Aquarium git repository.
+instructions to get a local copy of the Aquarium git repository.

 ## Running Aquarium